Anxiety And Asthma

 You can remedy this by having rescue medication available, understanding how long it takes for your medication to work, knowing when to seek emergency help, and by calming yourself down.
 It’s also helpful to make an ‘action plan’ in collaboration with your doctor ahead of time so that you don’t have to try and figure things out during an asthma attack.

 Gergen says, “The best stress reliever is having your medications and an action plan and knowing how to use it.”

 If you are concerned that asthma may prevent you from living a normal life, you may want to talk with an anxiety disorder therapist to help you address this concern as well as help you devise strategies on how to best manage asthma while living a normal life.

-The combination of stress management, learning to behave less anxiously, and managing asthma well could allow you to live a normal life without any unnecessary restrictions.
+The combination of stress management, learning to behave less anxiously, and managing asthma well could allow you to live a normal life without any, or minimal, restrictions.

 When asthma is managed well, “Self-limiting isn’t really necessary,” says Gergen.